What is Occupational Sick Pay?

 In situations where an employee isn’t eligible for SSP but require continued absence from work, they may be able to apply for Universal Credit or Employment and Support Allowance (ESA).

 These options provide employees with financial support while they’re off work due to ill health or disability.
-Ultimately, an employer is responsible for your staff health and wellbeing.
+Ultimately, as the employer you are responsible for the health and wellbeing of your workforce.

-If an employee’s SSP is ending, you must fill in and send the SSP1 form to them.
+If one of your employee’s SSP is coming to an end, you must then fill in and send the SSP1 form to them.
 You're required to do this either within seven days of the SSP ending or on or before the beginning of the 23rd week.

 It’s important to remember, if an employee doesn’t qualify for SSP, you’re required to send the SSP1 form within seven working days of the employee going on sick leave.